-We generate revenues from transactions when we provide a platform for the purchase and sale of retail media digital advertising inventory.
+We generate revenues when we provide a platform for the purchase and sale of retail media digital advertising inventory.
 The platform connects sellers and buyers of retail media inventory, in an online marketplace.
 Retailers provide advertising inventory to the platform and brands and agencies bid on the retailers digital advertising inventory.
 Winning bids can create advertising, or paid impressions, which retailers display to their website visitors.

 The total volume of spending between buyers and sellers on the Company's platform is referred to as working media spend.
-We charge both the brands and agencies and retailers a percentage of this fee, for the use of our platform.
-We recognize revenue upon fulfillment of its performance obligation, which occurs at the point in time an ad is displayed or clicked on.
+We charge both the brands and agencies and retailers a contractual fee, based on a percentage of working media spend, for the use of our platform.
+We recognize revenue when an ad is displayed or clicked on.

-Criteo's Iponweb solutions offer an online trading platform through which supply partners can submit bid requests for media that they wish to sell, and demand partners can submit bids for media that they wish to buy through the operations of a dynamic, real-time exchange whereby media is sold to demand partners whose bids are selected by supply partners.
+Criteo's solutions offer an online trading platform through which supply partners can submit bid requests for media that they wish to sell, and demand partners can submit bids for media that they wish to buy through the operations of a dynamic, real-time exchange whereby media is sold to demand partners whose bids are selected by supply partners.